laminlabs/lamindb/README.md

 <img src="https://lamin-site-assets.s3.amazonaws.com/.lamindb/6sofuDVvTANB0f480001.png" width="850">

 You can annotate artifacts with various ontologies.
-Let’s annotate the artifact with a built-in universal label ontology.
+Let’s annotate the artifact with a universal label ontology.

 ```python
 # create a label